-Please come see our newest exhibit and join us for the opening reception:
+Please come see our newest exhibit (extended through September 24th):

 Click on “My Road to Denver” for a printable PDF version of this invitation.